What can I do now?

 Your doctor may recommend over-the-counter or prescription anti-inflammatory medicines to help reduce the swelling and pain in your shoulder.
 Non-steroidal anti-inflammatory drugs (NSAIDs), like ibuprofen, and steroid medications, like corticosteroid injections, can be helpful.2 Use of these medications must be monitored by your doctor.

-Talk with your doctor about non-surgical approaches to decreasing your shoulder pain.
-If these approaches don't help, you’ve still got options.
+Talk with your doctor about the non-surgical approaches to decreasing your shoulder pain.
+If these approaches don’t lessen your pain, you’ve still got options.
 Learn more about surgical approaches to relieve your shoulder pain.

 References: